amitrajbhar363/git-demo/README.md

 This is my first git projects.

 ##Website Contents
-Here are the files of websites.
+Here are the files of website.
 1. index.html